Is Texas a Compact State for Nursing?

 3. Complete Your Exams

-Once you know the state you want to work in and have the proper documentation, you can start submitting your application.
+Once you meet the licensure requirements in your state of residency, you can start submitting your application.

 As a recent nursing school graduate, you must apply for licensure by exam and approval to test (ATT).
 This means you’ll need to take the NCLEX to earn your license.